Bankruptcy Auto Loans

 It all depends.
 How old is the car?
 How many miles?
 How expensive?
 Even the make and model can affect how much down payment the lender will need to put the loan together.
 There is no set amount, or percentage down payment required.

-If you still have questions after reading this long, drawn out article, it may be best to contact us.
-If you go to our Contact Us page you can submit an inquiry or call us at 800-794-5435 so that we can help you with your bankruptcy auto loan.
+If you still have questions after reading this long, drawn out article, it may be best to Contact Us so that we can help you with your bankruptcy auto loan.